 Course Meeting Info

-Our course meets once a week, in person, all semester with the exception of university holidays and closures.
+Our course meets once a week all semester with the exception of university holidays and closures.
 Each meeting is 75 minutes in length.

 Changes of venue (as needs arise) will be announced via email as soon as possible.